Noakhali riots: Gandhi peace mission

 Gandhi played a role in cooling down the situation.
 He toured the area with his aides, and was mostly telling Hindus not to retaliate with violence.
-On 18 October, Bidhan Chandra Roy personally communicated with Gandhi, appraising him of the massacre of Hindus in Noakhali and the plight of the Hindu women in particular.
+On 18 October, Bidhan Chandra Roy personally communicated with Gandhi, apprising him of the massacre of Hindus in Noakhali and the plight of the Hindu women in particular.
 At the evening prayer, Gandhi mentioned the events in Noakhali with concern.
 He said, if one-half of India's humanity was paralyzed, India could never really feel free.
 He would far rather see India's women trained to wield arms than that they should feel helpless.
 On 19 October, he decided to visit Noakhali.
 Before leaving, he was interviewed on 6 November by Dr. Amiya Chakravarty at the Abhay Ashram in Sodepur, near Kolkata.
-After the interview, Dr Amiya Chakravarty said that the most urgent need of the hour was to rescue the abducted Hindu women who obviously could not be approached by the military because, after being forcefully converted, they were kept under the veil.
+After the interview, Amiya Chakravarty said that the most urgent need of the hour was to rescue the abducted Hindu women, who obviously could not be approached by the military because, after being forcefully converted, they were kept under the veil.

 Gandhi started for Noakhali on 6 November and reached Chaumuhani the next day.
 After spending two nights at the residence of Jogendra Majumdar, on 9 November he embarked on his tour of Noakhali, barefoot.
 In the next seven weeks, he covered 116 miles and visited 47 villages.
 He set up his base in a half-burnt house in the village of Srirampur, where he stayed until 1 January.
 He organised prayer meetings, met local Muslim leaders, and tried to win their confidence.
 Mistrust between Hindus and Muslims continued to exist, and stray incidents of violence occurred even during his stay in Noakhali.
 On the evening of 10 November, two persons were reported to have been murdered while returning home after attending Gandhi's evening prayer at Duttapara relief camp.

 Gandhi's stay in Noakhali was resented by the Muslim leadership.
 In January 1947, in his talks with villagers of Fatehpur, Gandhi asked, "It is the easiest thing to harass the Hindus here, as you Muslims are in the majority.
 But is it just as honourable?"
 On 12 February 1947, while addressing a rally at Comilla, A. K. Fazlul Huq said that Gandhi's presence in Noakhali had harmed Islam enormously.
+He further wondered how the Muslims of Noakhali and Tipperah could stand Gandhi's presence so long.
 The resentment against Gandhi's stay in Noakhali grew day by day.
 Towards the end of February 1947, it became vulgar.
-Gandhi's route was deliberately dirtied every day and Muslims began to boycott his meetings.
-Fazlul Huq further wondered how the Muslims of Noakhali and Tipperah were tolerating Gandhi's presence.
+Gandhi's route was deliberately dirtied every day, and Muslims began to boycott his meetings.